-- Involvement The importance of involving people with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the area which the body serves. - Long term The importance of balancing short-term needs with the needs to safeguard the ability to also meet long-term needs. - Integration Considering how the public body's well-being objectives may impact upon each of the well-being goals, on their objectives, or on the objectives of other public bodies - The LDP links into these goals and provides a policy context that allows for the goals to be met.
+- Long term The importance of balancing short-term needs with the needs to safeguard the ability to also meet long-term needs. - Integration Considering how the public body's well-being objectives may impact upon each of the well-being goals, on their objectives, or on the objectives of other public bodies - The LDP links into these goals and provides a policy context that allows for the goals to be met.
 Each strategic policy is therefore cross-referenced to these Wellbeing Goals which relate most to its purpose and implementation.
 The strategic and detailed policies together, work towards achieving the Placemaking goals within PPW10 in terms of sustainable development, the objectives of good design, and places which in turn contribute to well-being, by creating places where people want to live, work and play (para 2.3 PPW10). - The approach to defining the spatial strategy and the choice of development allocations in conjunction with the strategic and detailed policies has also ensured that the 5 Key Planning Principles are achieved in terms of 'Achieving the Right Development in the Right Place'.
-These are set out below: - Growing our economy in a sustainable manner. - Making best use of resources. - Facilitating accessible and healthy environments. - Creating and sustaining communities. - Maximizing environmental protection and limiting environmental impact - 12.7 These relate closely to the structure developed for the Plan, which was drafted for the Preferred Strategy in advance of, but in anticipation of PPW10.
+These are set out below: - Growing our economy in a sustainable manner. - Making best use of resources. - Facilitating accessible and healthy environments. - Creating and sustaining communities. - Maximizing environmental protection and limiting environmental impact - 4.7 These relate closely to the structure developed for the Plan, which was drafted for the Preferred Strategy in advance of, but in anticipation of PPW10.